 Rotating Flavors: Some dogs prefer variety and that's fine!
 Because all of our foods are baked and all have a similar Guaranteed Analysis, you can immediately switch between Pinto Canyon recipes.
 A gradual transition is typically not necessary between our foods!

-Wet Food: Another great quality of oven-baked food is that it doesn't swell and get all gross when wet, so if your dog prefers wet food, or has sensitive teeth, just add a little lukewarm water over the kibble, let it sit for a couple of minutes, and your dog can enjoy a wet meal!
+Wet Food: Another great quality of oven-baked food is that it doesn't swell and get all gross when wet.
+If your dog prefers wet food, or has sensitive teeth, simply pour a little lukewarm water over the kibble, let it sit for a couple of minutes, and your dog can enjoy a moist meal!

 Puppies: It's best to get your puppy on a regular feeding schedule right away.
 As a general rule you should feed three times a day until the puppy is 3 months old; measure the amount that you feed and feed as much as your puppy will eat in 10 minutes.
 After 3 months, your puppy should be fed twice a day; the amount that you feed daily should be the same as he/she was eating daily during the first 3 months and then gradually adjusted to maintain optimal body weight.